If you don’t see an answer to your question here, please ask us!

 My son or daughter is talking about joining Cru as a staff member.
 How does that work, exactly?

 Not many children say “missionary” when you ask what they want to be when they grow up.
 Whether your child did or not, you probably have some questions about the application and placement process for Cru missionaries.
 Please take a look at the information we have gathered about the recruiting process.
-You’ll find a page specifically for parents, but the remainder of the Serve With Cru site might be helpful, too.
+You'll find a page specifically for parents, and the remainder of the Missionary Staff Members section might be helpful too.

 Someone contacted me about supporting their family and ministry financially.
 Why?
 Don’t you pay your campus leaders?